-Customers choosing to enroll will be required to sign a Pay As You Go Customer Agreement and establish a minimum starting credit.
+Customers choosing to enroll will be required to sign an electronic Pay As You Go Customer Agreement and establish a minimum starting credit.
+Electronic signature of the agreement is required.
 Customers new to the District will be required to provide identity verification to comply with FACTA requirements.